fasrc/prometheus-slurm-exporter/README.md

 These collectors are intended to be used with prometheus to ship stats.
 Each collector collects data on a different aspect of slurm.
 Feel free to add or update these collectors to suit your needs.

+### SlurmJobNodeCollector

+This collector monitors individual SLURM job states and node status.
+It tracks job states (RUNNING, PENDING, etc.) and node availability (UP/DOWN), providing detailed visibility into job execution and cluster health at the individual job and node level.

 ### SlurmSchedStatsCollector

 This collector is a prometheus version of this: